RMGiroux/notes/proposal.md

 On my mac, the overhead for a single (unoptimized) `BSLS_ASSERT_SAFE` appears to be about 80 bytes (going from 32 bytes for an empty function with an int argument, to 112 bytes for the same function with an assert).

+If we make `BSLS_ASSERT_SAFE` a function call instead of a macro, the overhead appears to drop to 96 bytes - not a huge win over the "macro" version.

 Here's the empty function and its disassembly:

 ```C++